d0tTino/Culture/docs/observability.md

 Create Grafana panels with queries such as `agent_remaining_du` or `agent_du_per_1k_tokens` to alert when budgets run low or spike unexpectedly.

+### Dashboard Cost Metrics Endpoint

+The dashboard backend provides `/api/observability_metrics` for quick visibility into LLM usage.
+The endpoint returns:

+- `du_per_1k_tokens` – average digital units spent per 1,000 tokens.
+Lower values
+  indicate more efficient usage of the DU budget.
+- `llm_latency_p95_ms` – 95th percentile latency of recent LLM calls in milliseconds,
+  useful for spotting tail latency issues.

+These metrics can be fetched directly by the UI or external monitoring systems.

 ## 4. Running Grafana Locally

 If you want to run Grafana locally for quick testing, you can use Docker.
 The default login is `admin`/`admin`: